RegaledSeer/RegaledSeer.github.io/_posts/2018-12-11-an-internship-journey-part-two.md

-However, by some stroke of luck, Slack had revised their hiring process and sent  emails out to rejected candidates around October, stating that there was a new processand that candidates could retake the coding sample.
+However, by some stroke of luck, Slack had revised their hiring process and sent  emails out to rejected candidates around October, stating that there was a new process and that candidates could retake the coding sample.
 I took the coding sample and was able to ace all of the questions this time around (by October, I had accrued a decent amount of technical interview experience), and was able to move past the coding sample.
 From there, I